jkeener/personal-goals/README.md

 ## Things I'll Do This Week:

+- [ ] Hang a picture.
 - [ ] Make the manifest.json file for the chrome app.
 - [ ] Refine resume.
 - [ ] Interview with recruiter.
 - [ ] Section from Css Secrets every day. (reread)
-- [ ] 2 articles from the MDN Javascript guide.
+- [x] 2 articles from the MDN Javascript guide.
 - [ ] 2 Chapters from YDKJS.
+0/2
 - [ ] Find jQuery plugins to contribute to.
 - [ ] Play music.
 - [ ] Gym.